Walk...

 I don’t think any of us know everything there is to know about Heaven, eternity, and the afterlife.
 As for me, I don’t want to waste this life and forfeit something that will go on for eternity!

 We are told that there will be a test of fire.
-1 Corinthians 3:11-15 says, “For no one can lay any foundation other than the one already laid, which is Jesus Christf any man builds on this foundation using gold, silver, costly stones, wood, hay or straw, his work will be shown for what it is, because the Day will bring it to lightt will be revealed with fire, and the fire will test the quality of each man's work what he has built survives, he will receive his rewardf it is burned up, he will suffer loss; he himself will be saved, but only as one escaping through the flames.”
+1 Corinthians 3:11-15 says, “For no other foundation can anyone lay than that which is laid, which is Jesus Christ.
+Now if anyone builds on this foundation with gold, silver, precious stones, wood, hay, straw, each one’s work will become clear; for the Day will declare it, because it will be revealed by fire; and the fire will test each one’s work, of what sort it is.
+If anyone’s work which he has built on it endures, he will receive a reward.
+If anyone’s work is burned, he will suffer loss; but he himself will be saved, yet so as through fire.”

 It seems like most of the time the rewards are defined as obtaining more authority and becoming closer to Jesus.